zrluety/scheduled/README.md

 ## TODO

 - Add functionality for multiple tables
-- Add tool to build new profiles
+- Add tool to build new profiles (partially complete, does not allow for input of plugins)
 - Convert jar to using Kotlin
 - Convert to using tabula-py for CLI calls